Haivision/srt/docs/API/API-socket-options.md

 work.
 Setting `SRTO_MINVERSION` to 1.3.0 is therefore recommended.

-This flag in versions above 1.3.0 also influences the conflict resolution for `SRTO_PBKEYLEN` in case when this flag is forcefully set on both connection parties simultaneously.
+This flag in versions above 1.3.0 also influences the conflict resolution for `SRTO_PBKEYLEN` in the case where this flag is forcefully set on both connection parties simultaneously.

 [Return to list](#list-of-options)